Permissionless-Software-Foundation/ava-labs-22-report/README.md

 - **Dependency Challenges** - There was a three month gap between Gary finishing the proof of concept code, and Chris integrating his work into the final app.
 During that time, [AvalanchJS stopped compiling](https://github.com/ava-labs/avalanchejs/issues/622) forcing us to use an older version.
 Also the full node transitioned from [cb58 to hex format](https://github.com/ava-labs/avalanchejs/issues/623) which broke a lot of code and requied significant refactoring.

 Despite these challenges, our team was able to complete primary objective of the grant: To create an app for peer-to-peer trading of tokens on the X-Chain.

+## Future Progress
+It is hoped that this work will lead to additional grants from AVA Labs in order to complete the progress on this app.
+While it's functional, it's clunky and prone to errors.
+The user experience is very poor.
+Here are some of the major features that could be improved with additional funding:

+- **Robust Error Handling** - To complete each phase of the SWaP protocol, a complex series of network calls are made.
+If any of these network calls fail, the user is required to start over.
+Better handling of errors, and automatic retry of network calls, would go a long way towards creating a better user experience.
+- **Port P2WDB to AVAX** - The [P2WDB](https://p2wdb.com) exists only on the Bitcoin Cash blockchain, which requires users to have some BCH and PSF tokens in order to write to it and complete a trade.
+If the P2WDB was ported to the AVAX X-Chain, it would remove this clunky user experience and make every run natively on the X-Chain.
+- **Standalone Buyer App** - While a *Maker* must run a copy of `avax-dex` in order to create and complete trades, a *Taker* does not.
+Will additional work, it would be possible to make a stand-alone Android app that allows users to brows the market and buy tokens, without any need for a back-end server.
+This would create an ideal user experience.
+- **Allow Buy Orders** - Currently the app is only designed for *selling* tokens.
+But the SWaP protocol can also support *buy* Orders.
+Currently Makers only create Orders to sell tokens, but Makers could also create Orders to buy tokens.